How To Make a Resume

 Skills & Personality

 The personality section should follow the same general rules.
 You want to highlight the factors of your personality that align with the position.
 It’s important to remember that there are no right or wrong personality traits, but rather, your personality should fit with the position you’re applying for.
 If you are applying for a position that requires an extroverted personality and you are a true introvert, you might be applying to the wrong position.
-Accurately defining your personality on your resume will save everyone’s time and will eventually lead you to a job that truly fits your personality and abilities.
+Accurately defining your personality on your CV will save everyone’s time and will eventually lead you to a job that truly fits your personality and abilities.

 - Highlight your achievements: Did you complete university with an outstanding GPA?
 Did you receive any scholarships?